roman-milk/roman-milk.github.io/katies-devious-mind.md

+===

- ****** Katie's Devious Mind Ch.
-03 ****** bysadkins116© I want to thank everyone who has commented.
+I want to thank everyone who has commented.
 Without your feedback both positive and negative I wouldn't be able to improve.
 The suggestions also help with the story line.
 This chapter has Jackie and Sarah discovering they are both slaves to the same master.
 The next chapter has them submitting to their friends.
 I'm working on chapter 5 with them at school for the first time as slaves.
 However I'm having trouble figuring out the details.
 I am sending chapter 4 to the editors and will submit it when it is returned.
 Suggestions are welcome.